skmin-lab/unixmd/docs/source/quick_start.rst

         2890     0.99998614     0.00001386

-The population changes when the particle passes the avoided crossing and eventually collapse to the ground state due to the decoherence.
+The population changes when the particle passes the avoided crossing and the electronic state eventually collapses to the ground state due to the decoherence correction.
+The electronic coefficients are to be reset when the density matrix becomes diagonal, that is, an adiabatic state is recovered during the dynamics.
+In this case, the reset happened near Step 2000.
 If you plot them as a function of MD steps, it looks like the following.

 .. image:: diagrams/ppop.png